 Choose positive social group

-Peer Pressure will not happen if we do not let it interrupt your life in short, we must keep in control.
-Do not go in a place or situation where you are uncomfortable.
+Peer pressure can be avoided of your teen does not go in a place or situation that will make them uncomfortable.
 This avoidance of triggers is a very effective way to deal with peer pressure.

-Always be wary where your group of friends planned to go out with.
+Ask them to always be wary where their group of friends planned to go out.

-If the peer pressure comes from your social group or circle of friends then, maybe it is the time to be socially selective.
+If the peer pressure comes from a social group or circle of friends then, maybe it is the time to be socially selective.

 Get to know your teenager’s friend circle.
 Keep them always in your radar.
 Entertain them in your house and speak to them when you get a chance.
 So that you can understand then better.